polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

 The logic of the above two arguments, are "from and including start, to but not including end".

 In addition, your *[_on-get-items]* callback, _might_ get a *[_query]* argument, which is a filter condition, that your dataset somehow must match.
-By default, the "Search" textbox, if the user enters a value, will be this value passsed into your callback.
+By default, the "Search" textbox, if the user enters a value, will pass this value into your callback.

+## Row selection

-You can also set the datagrid in "row selection" mode.
+You can also set the datagrid in _"row selection"_ mode.
 In this mode, inline editing of items are disabled, and the user can instead choose to "select" entire rows.
 This is done by dropping the *[_on-edit-item]* callback, and instead supply an *[_on-select-items]* lambda callback.
 In addition, you can change the size of your pages by passing in *[_no-items]* with an integer value of how many records you wish to show for each page.

 In the example below, we have increased the page size to 20, and turned on "row selection" instead of inline editing, where we show a modal "wizard window", allowing the user to edit his items in a modal window instead.
-We have also commented this example, to show what goes on, at what part of our code.
+We have also commented this example, to show what goes on, at which parts of our code.

 ```
 create-widget:datagrid-wrapper-3